123456lugc/Data-Analysis-Marketing/README.md

 | 728 × 90 | $64,342 | 569,606 | 24% |
 | 300 × 250 | $43,171 | 411,214 | 16% |

-**Recommendation:** Consolidate creative investment into 240×400 format.
-Deprioritise lower-performing sizes in future campaign planning.
+**Recommendation:** Consolidate creative investment into the 240×400 format.
+Deprioritise lower-performing sizes (468×60, 800×250) in future campaign planning — together they generated less than 0.1% of revenue.

 ---

-### 💡 Insight 3 — Campaign 1 Dominates, But Campaign 2 Is More Efficient
+### 💡 Insight 3 — Campaign 2 Is the Efficiency Leader

 | Campaign | Ad Spend | Revenue | ROAS | Clicks |
 |---|---|---|---|---|